-Insurance for the Boat: Requirements
+Boat Insurance Requirements

 Unlike auto insurance, most states do not require liability insurance for pleasure boaters.
 Still, you should be aware of the exceptions.
 Arkansas is one state that requires a minimum $50,000 liability per occurrence for all personal watercrafts and motorboats powered by engines of more than 50 horsepower.
 In addition, the municipality or docking marina may require a yacht owner’s policy.
 If you have a lien on your boat, yacht or personal watercraft; then your bank will most likely require that you have insurance.
 The requirement that seems most consistent throughout the States, municipalities and parks is the one requiring boating safety courses.
 It can depend on age.
 Younger boaters should be the most wary of Boating Safety Course requirments.

-Insurance for the Boat: Discounts
+Boat Insurance Discounts